 Today is school fête day.
 It’s Founders Day and it’s the school’s 20th anniversary, so they’re quite rightly pushing the boat out a bit.
 I’m helping to run the Scone Stall.
 I’m happy to be part of the celebration.

+A quick aside: Do you say scone or scone?
 I know that a lot of people say scone, but I was brought up saying scone.

 I think either way works.
 We’ll manage.